quarkly/help/docs/onboarding/day5.md

 ![Align items](/scr/onboarding-day5-flex-grid-tutorial-align-items.png)

-This property defines how the space around the child elements will be organized along the perpendicular axis of the Flex container.
+This property defines how the space around the nested elements will be organized along the perpendicular axis of the Flex container.

 1. By default, the normal value is applied.
 It aligns the elements to the left side of the browser.
 Let's set the Align-items prop to the center value as an example.
 2. As we see in the example, your content is centered based on the vertical axis.